Armand31/Dividoc/README.md

 </div>

-**Disaster Victim Documentation** is an Android app designed to assist with the documentation of dead bodies in the field.
-The application produces a password-secured archive containing basic information collected by the first responder, namely a set of pictures of the body associated with its geolocation, as well as a unique identification tag allowing correlation with the information registered during the burial/disposal process.
+**Disaster Victim Documentation** is an Android  app designed to assist the documentation of dead bodies in war, disaster and migration areas.
+The application produces a zip file containing basic information collected by the first responder, namely a set of pictures of the body associated with its geolocation, as well as a unique identification tag allowing correlation with the information registered during the burial/disposal process.

+The zip file can be protected by a password or not.
+The user has 24 hours to send it over a communication channel (Whatsapp, mail, Discord, Telegram, ...), otherwise, the zip file will be encrypted and should be send to a competent authority for decryption.

+The process of decryption is explained in the documentation, under [documentation/file_decryption](documentation/file_decryption).

 <p align="center">
 <i>Screenshots of Dividoc, from left to right : Main menu, victim identification form and photo gallery view</i>